 - Estimated Completion Time: 1.5 hours

-Develop a unique EVP to your organization to reinforce your talent management strategy and differentiate from key talent competitors.
+Develop a unique EVP for your organization to reinforce your talent management strategy and differentiate from key talent competitors.

 By the end of this course, learners will be able to:

-- Understand what an EVP is, and the impact of the EVP for organizations both internally and externally.
+- Understand what an EVP is for, and the impact of the EVP for organizations both internally and externally.

 - Determine the criteria necessary to create a robust and successful EVP.